entropy-data/dataproduct-mcp/README.md

 If you use BigQuery as a data platform, you need to create a [service account](https://cloud.google.com/iam/docs/service-accounts) and assign it the necessary permissions to access the data products.
 Download the service account key as a JSON file.

-You can use the [BigQuery Connector](https://github.com/datamesh-manager/datamesh-manager-connector-bigquery/) to automatically grant access to the data in BigQuery, when the access request is approved in Data Mesh Manager.
+You can use the [BigQuery Connector](https://github.com/datamesh-manager/datamesh-manager-connector-bigquery/) to automate permission management in BigQuery, when the access request is approved in Data Mesh Manager.

 The service account needs the following IAM roles:
-- `BigQuery Data Editor` - to query datasets
+- `BigQuery Data Viewer` - to query datasets
-- `BigQuery Job User` - to execute queries
+- `BigQuery Job User` - to execute queries as jobs

 | Environment Variable                        | Description                                                                                                                                                                            |
 |---------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|